DerekScarlett/Coding-Assessment-/README.md

 # City Bikes API
 Description:
-.... will be using the React framework to build out a next generation web application.
-We would like you to demonstrate your ability to learn the framework and create quality code.

 The CityBikes API (https://api.citybik.es/v2/) provides a free RESTful API to retrieve bike-sharing data from around the world.
 Using this API, retrieve station information from a network of your choice (or you may use hubway) and display the name, number of free bikes, and number of empty slots for each